som-labs/solidar/CONTRIB.md

     - Ensure you have all remote changes with `git fetch`
     - Do a last rebase on origin/master before merging
     - Merge with `--no-ff`

+## Commits

+- Keep commits small enough for the reviewers to identify the change in the diff
+- Do not mix styling with real changes to avoid masking the latter within the diffs
+- Prefix first line of the commit message with a emoji identifying the type of commit:
+    - ✨ feat 🐛 fix 🏗  build 🔧 ci 📝 docs
+    - ⚡ perf ♻ refactor 🎨 style 🧹 cleanup
+    - ✅ test 🚧 wip 🌐 i18n
+- Separate the first line and the body with a blank line
+- Use the body to justify the reasons to reviewers and enumerate changes that are not in the header line
+- Use lightly markdown to format the body (lists...)
+- Acknoledge coauthors with lines like: `Co-authored-by: Meregildo <meregildo.obsidiana@somenergia.coop>`

 ## Releasing